onecompiler/tutorials/c/data-types/data-types.md

 ## 2. Derived Data types

-Derived Data types are the ones which are derived from funcdamental data types. arrays, pointers, structures, etc. are examples of Derived data types.
+Derived Data types are the ones which are derived from funcdamental data types.
+Arrays, Pointers, Structures, etc. are examples of derived data types.
 Let's learn more about them in next chapters.

 ## 3. Enumeration Data types